Kotlin/kotlinx.serialization/CONTRIBUTING.md

 * If you fix documentation:
   * After fixing/changing code examples in the [`docs`](docs) folder or updating any references in the markdown files run the [Knit tool](#running-the-knit-tool) and commit the resulting changes as well.
-    It will not pass the tests otherwise.
+    Your changes will not pass the tests otherwise.
   * If you plan extensive rewrites/additions to the docs, then please [contact the maintainers](#contacting-maintainers) to coordinate the work in advance.
 * If you make any code changes: